DaneLarsen1/Hells-Gate-PR/README.md

 ## Questions

-Hells Gate Pr created by Dane Larsen, Cami Bagnani, Tony Pinski, Paul Orozco, and Ruthie Pina.
+Hells Gate Pr created by Dane Larsen, Camille Bagnani, Tony Pinski, Paul Orozco, and Ruthie Pina.

-For any additional questions or comments, please send an email to the repo creator [Dane Larsen](https://github.com/DaneLarsen1) at <>.
+For any additional questions or comments, please send an email to the repo creator [Dane Larsen](https://github.com/DaneLarsen1) at <danelarsen12@gmail.com>.